silent-lad/gyaanKosh/Readme.md

 # GyaanKosh

 **Gyaan Kosh main aapka swagat he**
-If you want any new features please drop a issue
+If you want any new features please drop an issue

 ## How to use :-